OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 Ensemble Kalman filtering
 -------------------------

 Next, it is time to start filtering.
-Therefore, ensemble Kalman filtering can be used (``org.openda.algorithms.kalmanFilter.EnkF``), but other algorithms, e.g. DEnKF or
+Therefore, Ensemble Kalman filtering can be used (``org.openda.algorithms.kalmanFilter.EnkF``), but other algorithms, e.g. DEnKF or
 EnSR, are also possible.